The terms “amplifier” and “receiver” are very similar yet distinguishable when it comes to audio/sound systems.

 My New Microphone has plenty of additional resources on amplifiers.
 Consider reading through the articles in the Amplifier category.

 Does an amplifier improve sound quality?
 Amplifiers increase the signal level of audio and, when driving transducers (speakers, headphones), increase the perceived loudness of the sound.
-Amplifiers will have some effect on the quality of the audio signal, and some amplifiers will sound better than others, both subjective and objectively.
+Amplifiers will have some effect on the quality of the audio signal, and some amplifiers will sound better than others, both subjectively and objectively.

 Do loudspeakers need amplifiers?
 Loudspeakers require amplifiers to be driven properly.
 Amplifiers will amplify line level (or mic, instrument or phono level) signals to speaker level and convert the audio signal's impedance.
 The resulting power and impedance of the amplifier output signal can drive the speaker(s) to produce adequate sound levels.